LSEG-API-Samples/Example.MessengerChatBot.Python/README.md

 9. The Messenger application supports tabular data, hyperlinks and a full set of emoji in the message.
 You can type ```/complex_message``` message into a Chatroom to see an example.
     ![Figure-7](images/eikon_msg_complex_msg.png "Complex message")

-## <a id="running-debug"></a>Running demo applications with debug log
-You can enable the REST and WebSocket application debug log level via ```log_level = logging.WARN``` application source code statement.The supported values are *logging.WARN* and *logging.DEBUG* levels.

-The *logging.DEBUG* level shows incoming and outgoing messages between the demo applications and Messenger BOT API REST and WebSocket servers.

 ## <a id="author"></a>Authors
 - Wasin Waeosri (wasin.waeosri@refinitiv.com)
 - Dino Diviacchi (dino.diviacchi@refinitiv.com)